 Content forms aren’t difficult to learn, but learning dozens of content forms surely takes time.
 To become accustomed to the constant difference of form, might tempt us to write too many unrelated articles, and this, in my view, is not as effective as the other approach.

 One way to make this unfocused approach work would be to be as much versatile and prolific as possible.
-To be as much exhaustive as possible, but never neglecting the quality and the need for value.
+To be as much exhaustive as possible, but never neglect the quality and the need for value.

 Yet, with quantity for the sake of quantity, we might encounter undesirable effects.
-One could be that after three or six months of creating content non-stop we have a shapeless mass of fluff that pretends to cater to everyone, but in fact can’t relate to anybody.
+One could be that after three or six months of creating content non-stop we have a shapeless mass of fluff that pretends to cater to everyone, but in fact, can’t relate to anybody.